jacobwolson/portfolio-project-Udacity-FEND/README.md

 # Project One — Create a Portfolio Site

-My work for Project One of Udacity's Front End Web Development Nanodegree program.
+My work for Project One of Udacity's Front End Web Developer Nanodegree program.

 Created March, 2018.